AaronRDurant/aaron-durant/writing/posts/reviewing-2022/index.md

 Better late than never, right?

-We're three weeks into 2023, but, to my mind, this is the earliest I could've written this.
+We're three weeks into 2023, but, in my mind, this is the earliest I could've written this.
 Sailing aboard the Carnival Valor comprised a handful of the year's first days, and since then, I've been busy with work, working out, and having some fun times with friends.

 One thing's for sure: Reflecting on what 2022 brought me leaves me much more positive than a year ago.

 I felt a sharp sense of failure at the end of 2021.
 I was working consistently toward coding and motocross, but I still needed to land my first web development role, and I was far from bringing a dirt bike home.
 I despised that a whole year went by without reaching my primary goals.
-I was lost but determined as ever.

 Last year was a different story.
-The only events that could make a year more substantial than 2022 for me are achieving significant career advancement, accomplishing major motocross goals, getting married, having kids, or moving across the country — things of that sort.
-2022 was a big deal.
+Thankfully, 2022 was a big deal.

 ![Preparing to ride at Martin MX Park](./Aaron-Durant-riding-Martin-MX-Park.jpg "Preparing to ride at Martin MX Park")